BIO210 Molecular Biology

 - DNA binding motives in proteins.

 - Regulation of the tryptophan operon

 - The lambda bacteriophage

 - Catabolic repression

-Students will have a detailed knowledge on all the important steps and proteins/enzymes involved in Central biosynteses, the interplay between the enzymes, the connections between the different biosyntheses.
-Students will also be able to understand how genes are expressed and regulated, and how cells/bacteria respond to changes in the enviroments, e.g., during energy limitations or DNA damages.
+Students will have a detailed knowledge of all the important steps and proteins/enzymes involved in central biosyntheses, the interplay between the enzymes, the connections between the different biosyntheses.
+Students will also be able to understand how genes are expressed and regulated, and how cells/bacteria respond to changes in the environments, e.g., during energy limitations or DNA damages.

-The students shall after the course (i) have increased understanding on how Central biosyntheses take place at a molecular level in cells, and (ii) can communicate and participate in discussions on topics related to biosynthesis, the buildup of makromolecules, gene regulation, DNA repair.
+The students shall after the course (i) have increased understanding on how central biosyntheses take place at a molecular level in cells, and (ii) can communicate and participate in discussions on topics related to biosynthesis, the buildup of macromolecules, gene regulation, DNA repair.